What is Ready to Lead?

 15 hours of professional development

-including 12 hours of live meetings + 3 hours of self-study
+including 15 hours live meetings

 ≈2.5 hours per week